-Our Program is a Dual-Language Spanish Immersion program.
+Our Program is a Dual-Language Spanish Immersion (DLI) program.
 We seek to introduce children to a new language using a thematic approach with real world & hands on learning.
 We also serve many native Spanish Speakers who will benefit from maintaining their Spanish and reinforcing vocabulary and academic growth.
 We will use components from many respected and researched models (see research) and curriculums.

 Whole Child Development for Infants through private PreK (click on curriculum to go to their website):